akmuzammil/Machine-Learning-in-Azure/Project3-Capstone-Azure Machine Learning Engineer/ML_Capstone-master/starter_file/README.md

 ![hyperdrive](hd-save.jpg)

-### Comparison of the two models: AutoML Model vs HyperDrive Model
+### Comparison of the two models AutoML Model vs HyperDrive Model

 Below is the comparison between the two models' performance.
 - The HyperDrive experiment focuses on only one type of algorithm and tries to find the best hyperparameters.